Large cent: General history

-First struck in 1793, the large cent was minted every year from 1793 to 1857 except 1815.
+First struck in 1793, the large cent was minted every year from 1793 to 1857, except 1815.
 When the United States declared war in 1812 against Great Britain, coinage was affected.
 The wartime embargo against shipments made it so the mint could not get any new copper planchets, which were imported from Great Britain, to strike coins.
 The mint made do with what supply it had and struck coins into 1815.
 After the war ended in 1815, the mint wasted no time in ordering new planchets.
-For an unknown reason no coins were dated 1815 from the supply the mint had in the interim.
-There may have not been a significant supply of planchets left and when new ones were received it may have been easier to use the old design and date.
+For an unknown reason, no coins were dated 1815 from the supply the mint had in the interim.
+There may have not been a significant supply of planchets left, and when new ones were received, it may have been easier to use the old design and date.
+However there is a slight difference in the style of the "4" which may indicate which coins were minted the following year.
 In addition to the copper shortage, people also hoarded precious metals during the war.
 Altered and fantasy cents with the 1815 date occasionally appear.

 The Philadelphia Mint produced all large cents, which contained twice the copper of the half cent.
-This made the coins bulky and heavy, bigger than modern-day U.S. Quarters.
+This made the coins bulky and heavy, bigger than modern-day U.S. quarters.

 Flowing Hair cents, chain reverse (1793)

 The obverse featured a bust of Liberty with a reverse of a ring of chains.
 Henry Voigt's design was almost universally criticized in its time for its unattractiveness and perceived allusion to slavery.
-It bears the distinction, however, of being the first official coinage minted by the United States federal government on its own equipment and premises.
-36,103 were minted.
+It bears the distinction, however, of being the first official coinage minted by the United States federal government on its own equipment and premises; 36,103 were minted.
 Its low survival rate, in addition to its small mintage, coupled with being the first regular federal issue and a one-year design and type, has created an extremely strong demand from generations of numismatists.
-As a result, all surviving specimens command high prices ranging from $2,000-$3,000 in the absolute lowest state of preservation to over $500,000 in the highest.
+As a result, all surviving specimens command high prices ranging from $2,000–3,000 in the absolute lowest state of preservation to over $500,000 in the highest.